lesandie/md-cv/README.md

 **Jul2022-now() | Software Engineer, [Altinity](https://altinity.com)**

-Data startup specialized in ClickHouse OLAP Database.
-Working for the Support team, analyzing customer needs, problems and helping them to solve issues with deployments on both altinity.cloud service (k8s) and on-prem.
+Data startup specialized in ClickHouse OLAP Database and real time analytics.
+Working for the Support team, analyzing customer needs, problems and helping them to solve issues with deployments on both altinity.cloud service (k8s) and on-prem using the [clickhouse-operator](https://github.com/Altinity/clickhouse-operator).
 Also sharing tasks with other groups like Dev and Cloud, coding admin tools (data migration and audit collection tools) for [Altinity.cloud](http://altinity.cloud) platform, writting blog articles...

-I've also PR some stuff for [ClickHouse](http://github.com/ClickHouse/ClickHouse) like bugfixes, documentation improvements, tests ...
+I've also contributed to some stuff for [ClickHouse](https://github.com/ClickHouse/ClickHouse/issues?q=is%3Aissue+author%3Alesandie) like bugfixes, documentation improvements, tests ...

+Stack: ClickHouse, PostgreSQL, Python, C++, kubernetes, opentelemetry, grafana, Kafka, Redpanda, RabbbitMQ, airflow, Zookeeper ...

 **Jan2022-Jul2022 | Software Engineer, [TRIPLE](https://jointriple.com)**

 A fintech startup with a payment data platform used by different merchants and banks to craft reward programs to their customers with automated payment driven events.
 My role was with the Integrations squad, hearing client needs and transforming them into new features in the payment API.
-Also I improved and maintain clients' integration data pipelines, plus instrumenting them to achieve observability.
+Also I improved and maintained integration data pipelines, plus instrumenting it to achieve observability.
 Stack was GCP based with React, Django, opentelemetry, statsd, Postgres, kubernetes, pub/sub, airflow and terraform.

 **Jul2021–Dec2021 | Data Engineer, [Tinybird](https://tinybird.co)**

 I worked in a real time analytics environment, solving issues and adding new features to ETL pipelines and API endpoints for clients.
-Tipycally the workflow is: batching out data from Snowflake or PostgreSQL or using topics from kafka, into Tinybird (ClickHouse) and preparing different endpoints to query the data in real time.
+Tipycally the workflow was: batching out data from Snowflake or PostgreSQL or using topics from kafka, into Tinybird (ClickHouse) and preparing different endpoints to query the data in real time.
 The batches were managed with GitHub actions (some every minute, others every day depending on the operational needs of the client) using the tinybird's CLI tool that has different connectors for different databases (BigQuery, SnowFlake, PostgreSQL, etc).
 Also other clients used the streaming API of Tinybird and I've written a python benchmark to check the ingestion limits simulating a specific load environment.

 I contributed to the product by doing some PRs to fix some issues detected working with the clients and helped with the content of some blog posts about ClickHouse.